nathancarllopez/upper-half-plane-visualizer/README.md

   - **Mobile**: This project was designed on desktop and hence is not yet responsive.
 Some features are not yet available on mobile (zooming and panning, for example), and the UI is very cramped on small screens.
 3. ### Math
   - **Additional Shapes**: I would like to add [laminations](https://encyclopediaofmath.org/index.php?title=Lamination&oldid=l120020), [fundamental domains](https://encyclopediaofmath.org/wiki/Fundamental_domain), and custom mobius transformations in addition to the rotations and translations already provided.
-  - **Other Modles**: Being able to visualize the [disk model](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model) and [other models](https://en.wikipedia.org/wiki/Hyperbolic_geometry#Models_of_the_hyperbolic_plane) would be fantastic.
+  - **Other Models**: Being able to visualize the [disk model](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model) and [other models](https://en.wikipedia.org/wiki/Hyperbolic_geometry#Models_of_the_hyperbolic_plane) would be fantastic.
 In particular, being able to preserve drawings while switching between models to see how the drawings change is a big goal of mine.
 4. ### Bugs
   - **Animation Panel**: Sometimes when clicking the animation panel it gets stuck to the mouse and drags along with the mouse movement.